-LGBTQ weddings have certainly evolved in the two years since the Supreme Court of the United States recognized marriage equality.
+LGBTQ weddings have certainly evolved in the years since the Supreme Court of the United States recognized marriage equality.
 Still, that shouldn’t (and doesn’t) stop same-sex couples from finding all kinds of gay wedding ideas and creative ways to fly the flag and show their pride at their wedding.
 Whether it’s a small, hidden detail that only you can see, or it’s an extravagant and public way to support the LGBTQ community, there are tons of ways couples can add some LGBTQ spirit to upcoming nuptials!

 Here are 8 super-cute and subtle ways to show your LGBTQ pride!